gabelula/rust-workshop/curriculum/03-syntax.md

 Goals: learn the basics of how to test our Rust code

 Let's have a look at the project we created using `cargo new`.
-At the end of *main.rs*, do you see this line? `#[test]`

-There's a default test included in our project.
+If we created a project without `--bin`, a default test is included in our project (otherwise we'll just add it).

+    #[test]
+    fn it_works() {
+    }

 We can run this test with the command `cargo test`.
-Right now the text passes.
+Right now the test passes.

 We could make it fail instead: